-In our first installment of this blog series, we examined potential options for partners following Microsoft’s Performance Standard Announcement for direct-bill CSP partners.
-In 2018 Microsoft announced eligibility requirements to be a direct bill partner which included a paid support plan, a Billing Automation System and a customer provisioning system.
+In our first installment of this blog series, we examined potential options for partners following Microsoft’s Performance Standard Announcement for direct-bill MSP partners.
+In 2018 Microsoft announced eligibility requirements to be a direct bill partner which included a paid support plan, a Billing Automation System, and a customer provisioning system.

-2. 95% Believe the Direct Bill CSP program is helping them grow their business
+95% Believe the Direct Bill MSP program is helping them grow their business

-In our next post, we’ll further examine the return on investment of direct-bill partnership and how Work 365 enables partners to grow their business with scale.
+In our next post, we’ll further examine the return on investment of direct-bill partnerships and how Work 365 enables partners to grow their businesses with scale.

 Understand changes a Microsoft Partner needs to make to eliminate roadblocks and scale business growth.